richardgill/richardgill.github.io/_posts/2014-08-13-docker-for-project-setup.md

 category : productivity
 tagline: "Supporting tagline"
 tags : [docker, seed-project]
 summary: "Setting up a project should be easy.
-You can use docker to allow others to have your project running in just one command."
+You can use docker to allow others to get your project running in just one command."
 header_image: "docker_wide.png"
 ---